fbpx

 American sportswear giant Nike became Spurs’ Official Kit Provider in 2017.
 The very next year, in October 2018, the two reached an agreement for a bumper fifteen-year extension, making it one of the longest deals in Nike’s history.

-The current deal between the two parties runs until 2033 and is reportedly worth £30 million per annum, approximately.
+The current deal runs until 2033 and is reportedly worth £30 million per annum, approximately.

 Kit Supplier: Umbro

-Manchester-headquartered British sportswear company Umbro has been the Technical Partner of West Ham’s men’s, women’s, and youth academy’s matchday and training kits since 2015 when it replaced German sportswear rival Adidas.
+The Manchester-headquartered British sportswear company has been the Technical Partner of West Ham’s senior men’s, women’s and youth academy’s matchday and training kits since 2015, when it replaced German sportswear rival Adidas.

 The two parties last extended their deal in a long-term agreement in June 2020 that came at the back of their previous agreement, which was only made the year before, in May 2019, to extend their deal beyond 2023 and bump up the previous £5m-per-year contract.